 The SIN (Substitute It Now!)
-List is an NGO driven project to speed up the transition to a toxic free world.
-The List 2.1 consists of 626 chemicals that ChemSec has identified as Substances of Very High Concern based on the criteria established by the EU chemical regulation, REACH.
+List is an NGO driven project to speed up the transition to a world free of hazardous chemicals.
+The SIN List 2.1 consists of 626 chemicals that ChemSec has identified as Substances of Very High Concern based on the criteria established by the EU chemical regulation, REACH.

 The SIN List is an important tool for speeding up the REACH legislative process and giving guidance to companies.
 It is based on a straightforward concept: substitute hazardous chemicals with safer alternatives.
 Think of it as a fast track to a toxic-free world.